Welcome to the office website for the Center for Professional Personnel Development in Career and Technical Education at Temple University.

 - provides certification education opportunities for individuals who have professional or technical expertise through prior education, training, or work experience.

-Once you have accepted a teaching position and enrolled in the teacher certification program at Temple, you will attend a New Teacher Workshop where you will meet the field resource staff and spend a week immersed in the pedagogical aspects of the teaching process.
+Once you have accepted a teaching position and enrolled in the teacher certification program at Temple, you will attend a new teacher orientation where you will meet the field resource staff and spend a week immersed in the pedagogical aspects of the teaching process.
+You will be introduced to the Occupational Competency Assessment (OCA).

 - Individuals who complete the certification process may matriculate into a bachelor degree program in Industrial Education.